 In 2004 Tower Mint successfully won the tender as the official mint to the Government of Gibraltar minting circulating coinage.
 In 2017 Tower Mint was selected through official Government tender to officially strike the circulating and commemorative coins for the Isle of Man Treasury.

 The Tower Mint team today includes dedicated departments for die creation, die polishing, blank preparation and minting teams.
-Over forty years of history can be seen in Tower Mint by looking at the Tower Mint archive which holds over 14,000 original plaster models sculpted by hundreds of artists across the four decades.
+Almost half a century of history can be seen in Tower Mint by looking at the Tower Mint archive which holds over 14,000 original plaster models sculpted by hundreds of artists across six decades.
 This would be over 70,000 hours of sculpting which is just under 3000 days or just over 8 years of artists passion to create coins and medals that have graced the hands of millions of customers over the years.

 Tower Mint continues to excel with an impressive list of customers from across the globe commemorating and celebrating some of the most defining moments in Royal, British and Overseas history while maintaining the traditions of one of the oldest industries in the world.